apetenchea/cdroot/source/_posts/tushita-mediation-centre.md

 |--------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------|
 | ![Courtyard](https://raw.githubusercontent.com/apetenchea/cdroot/master/source/_posts/tushita-meditation-centre/media/courtyard.jpg) | ![Stupa](https://raw.githubusercontent.com/apetenchea/cdroot/master/source/_posts/tushita-meditation-centre/media/stupa.jpg)  |

+Finally, there's lots of monkeys around, so be careful with your belongings.
+Also, they can get quite aggressive, so you may want to avoid eye contact or smiling (eg. showing your teeth) at them.
+Don't try to pet the baby monkeys, as their mothers can be very protective.
+The staff at Tushita will give you a briefing on how to behave around them, and they'll urge you to keep your doors and windows closed, as the monkeys can get inside the rooms and make a mess.
+Most importantly, don't feed them.
+I know they're cute, but think about the consequences.
+You're going to be there for a short while, whereas all the monks and nuns living in the area have to deal with them on a daily basis.

 ### Registration

 For registration, I followed the instructions on [their website](https://tushita.info/).
 It was pretty basic, I just had